TernaK/EquationSolver/README.md

 - Character extraction to obtain the written equation.
 - Parsing and mathematical evaluation of the written equation.
 - Data collection, extraction, and tools to generate caffe readable datasets.

+Note: the model is shallow right for testing on pi.